karophia/On-Demand-Ride-Pooling/README.md

-# Effective Topology for On-Demand Ride-Pooling Networks
+# Effective Topology for On-Demand Ride-Pooling Networks: Simulation Code

 This repository will contain the simulation code used for my bachelor thesis at TU Berlin.
 Still in preparation.